rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 well as several methods to mix and manipulate them.
 In the code above, we use :func:`lighter() <rubato.utils.color.Color.lighter>` to lighten the shade a little.

 Next, we need to create a player and add it to the scene.
-Now we should create a new file called :code:`shared.py` and add the following code:
+Create a new file called :code:`shared.py` and add the following code:

 .. code-block:: python